refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 npm run refine add resource categories
 ```

-By running this command you'll be prompted to select the actions you want to create for the `categories` resource.
-After you've selected the actions, the CLI will create the necessary files for the resource, populate the files with Inferencer components and add the resource definition to your `<Refine />` component.
+Running this command prompts you to select actions for the `categories` resource.
+Once actions are chosen, the CLI creates necessary files, populates them with Inferencer components, and adds the resource definition to your `<Refine />` component

-We can also use the `add` command to create a new provider.
-The list of available providers that can be created with the `add` command is:
+We can use the `add` command to create a new provider, with  available provider options including:

 - Auth Provider to handle authentication,
 - Data Provider to handle data fetching and mutations,